 The Weis don’t wear Santa hats to get into the holiday spirit, but to keep the red power out of their hair.

-The younger Wei says he’s already prepared two outfits for when he returns to his home village to celebrate the New Year in February, to show his old classmates that he’s doing well for himself.
+The younger Wei says he’s already prepared two outfits for when he returns to his home village to celebrate Chinese New Year, to show his old classmates that he’s doing well for himself.

 Around the corner, Master Gao and his wife produce Santa Claus dolls.
-They can roll out 40 a day, but say orders have been fewer this year.
+They can roll out 40 a day.

 A procurer from Hong Kong helps Indian businessman Aneesh purchase Christmas ornaments for a Marriott hotel in his home country.

-A Christmas products factory that suffered a fire in October.
+A Christmas products factory that suffered a fire.

 [Images via Sina]